 Treatment usually includes repeated ear irrigation and antibiotic ear drops.

 Chronic middle ear infections can be caused by acute middle ear infection (see Acute Middle Ear Infection in Children), blockage of the eustachian tube, crushing or penetrating injuries to the ear, thermal or chemical burns, or blast injuries.
-Additionally, children who have head and face abnormalities resulting from chromosomal disorders, such as Down syndrome (see Down Syndrome (Trisomy 21) or cri du chat syndrome (see When Part of a Chromosome Is Missing), or who have a cleft palate (see Facial Defects) have an increased risk of chronic middle ear infections.
+Additionally, children who have head and face abnormalities resulting from chromosomal disorders, such as Down syndrome (see Down Syndrome (Trisomy 21; Trisomy G)) or cri du chat syndrome (see When Part of a Chromosome Is Missing), or who have a cleft palate (see Facial Defects) have an increased risk of chronic middle ear infections.

 Chronic middle ear infections may flare up after an infection of the nose and throat, such as the common cold, or after water enters the middle ear while bathing or swimming in children who have a perforated eardrum.
 Usually, flare-ups result in a painless discharge of pus from the ear.
 The pus may have a very foul smell.

 Polyps are noncancerous (benign), smooth growths that protrude from the middle ear through the perforation and into the ear canal.